double-tea-l/Warehouse-Directed-Putaway-System/README.md

   - Pick sprid, huid and units
   - Putaway location id

-The output for warehouse associate's use is in [Cranbury SP PPL Consolidation Tool V1.0](https://docs.google.com/spreadsheets/d/1KbM8WyjBJUvNUtT8y-k6VcMwV7pXafgWc9RvXncheX8/edit?usp=sharing)
+The output for warehouse associate's use is in [Consolidation Tool V1.0](https://docs.google.com/spreadsheets/d/1KbM8WyjBJUvNUtT8y-k6VcMwV7pXafgWc9RvXncheX8/edit?usp=sharing)

 ### 3.6 How to run the code